katawful/Obli-Vim/README.md

 By default the following maps are like so:

 ```
-<C-a>en " Jump to next error sign
+\en " Jump to next error sign
-<C-a>ep " Jump to previous error sign
+\ep " Jump to previous error sign
-<C-a>in " Jump to next info sign
+\in " Jump to next info sign
-<C-a>ip " Jump to previous info sign
+\ip " Jump to previous info sign
-<C-a>n " Jump to any next sign
+\n " Jump to any next sign
-<C-a>p " Jump to any previous sign
+\p " Jump to any previous sign
 ```
 These can be [changed](#global-options).